-This may increase your profit by minimizing your overall taxes, as well as decrease the upfront costs when you exercise.
+This may increase your potential gains by minimizing your overall taxes, as well as decrease the upfront costs when you exercise.

 Early exercising is something not normally possible: companies have to specifically allow it.
 Ask your employer or check your option grant if you’re not sure whether this is the case for you.

 If you want to get the full picture of how your stock options work, read our Stock Option Starter Guide.

 Important: file an 83(b) election if you early exercise

 If you early exercise, make sure to file an 83(b) election within 30 days.
 This is a formality that makes your early exercise official to the IRS.
 If you don’t file the election in time, you may lose the benefits of early exercising!

 What is the strategy behind early exercising?